eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 ### A Jupyter Notebook

-The following is a jupyter notebook with the code and results for these simulations.
+The following is a Jupyter notebook with the code and results for these simulations.

 {::nomarkdown}
 {% assign jupyter_path = 'assets/jupyter/better_choices_simulations.ipynb' | relative_url %}